BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

 )
 ```

-### Multiple cached dataset
+### Multiple cached datasets

-Multiple cached dataset share the same backend store, thus we need to specify a unique name for each dataset to avoid
+Multiple cached datasets share the same backend store, thus we need to specify a unique name for each dataset to avoid
 overwriting samples from each other.

 ```python